 2. Sign up for cashback

-Sign up to a website that will pay you to shop for insurance and home entertainment such as satellite television and broadband.
+It's likely you'll be buying a lot of new items for your house, so sign up to a website that will pay you to shop for home entertainment such as satellite television and broadband. as well as cashback from online stores.
 Cashback websites such as Quidco and Topcashback have a list of partner retailers that pay commission when you click on their links and, in turn, the cashback website passes on the commission to you.
 Some retailers pay a fixed sum, while others pay a percentage of your spend.

 Using the sites is easy – all you do is register with the site and provide your bank details.
 Then, every time you buy online or switch your household bills, visit the retailer via your chosen cashback operator rather than directly, so they can record your visit and what you’ve spent.

-Membership costs about £5 a year – although you won’t be charged if you don’t earn any cashback – so you really have nothing to lose.
+Membership fees will apply – although you won’t be charged if you don’t earn any cashback – so you really have nothing to lose.

 3. Test your broadband speed